10 Most Common Football Injuries

 - Patellar Tendonitis

 1. Hamstring Strain

-A hamstring strain is an incredibly common injury that occurs among professional and amatuer American football players.
+A hamstring strain is an incredibly common injury that occurs among both professional and amateur American football players.
 This injury is simply a strain in the hamstring muscle group.
 Hamstring strains occur most often in sports with sprinting movement and sudden stops, such as American football.
 Most players who strain their hamstring muscle usually just need to rest and ice their injured hamstring, and give it some time to heal.
 If players continuously play on an injured hamstring and the muscle worsens, they may need surgery to repair it.